 Low genetic structure is usually a feature of highly connected populations with high mobility and capacity for dispersal (Muths, Le Couls, Evano, Grewe, & Bourgea, 2013; Thompson, Patel, Baker, Constantine, & Millar, 2015).
 However, adult slimy sculpin are not considered highly mobile.
-Adult sculpin in streams have patchy distributions and tend to maintain home ranges of 1 to 5 river-km (Galloway et al., 2003; Gray, Cunjak, & Munkittrick, 2004), yet there is little information about movement of slimy sculpin in lakes.
-The lack of any genetic structure among sculpin populations in Lake Champlain is particularly surprising given the fragmentation of the lake by causeways.
+Adult sculpin in streams have patchy distributions and tend to maintain home ranges of 1 to 5 river-km (Galloway et al., 2003; Gray, Cunjak, & Munkittrick, 2004).
+However, there is little information about movement of slimy sculpin in lakes.
+Nonetheless, the lack of any genetic structure among sculpin populations in Lake Champlain is particularly surprising given the fragmentation of the lake by causeways.
 Several of our sample sites were separated by large areas of shallow habitat not usually inhabited by slimy sculpins.
 For example, Malletts Bay and Sunset Island are only 3 km apart, but separated by a 5 km causeway built on top of a shallow (1–3 m deep) 1 km wide sandbar.
 To maintain the level of population connectivity we observed, sculpin would need to disperse across at least 1 km of unsuitable habitat.
 To migrate from the Inland Sea to the Main Lake, slimy sculpin must pass through at least two causeways via 2–5 km of shallow (1-10 m) water.
 For these deep-water fish, the depth and temperature of the causeway openings should be a substantial barrier to movement (Scott & Crossman, 1973; Otto & Rice, 1977).
-However, causeway openings were within an acceptable temperature range for slimy sculpin (< 10 ºC) during the early spring, late fall and winter (50 – 70 % of the year).
+Causeway openings were, however, within an acceptable temperature range for slimy sculpin (< 10 ºC) during the early spring, late fall and winter (50 – 70 % of the year).
 Thus, adult slimy sculpins might disperse through the openings during these times.
-Given the moderate level of differentiation between Lake Champlain and Lake Ontario populations, it is possible that insufficient time has passed to detect the effects of isolation by causeways.
+Given the moderate level of differentiation between Lake Champlain and Lake Ontario populations it is possible that insufficient time has passed to detect the effects of isolation by causeways.
 Though we cannot conclusively refute the hypothesis that not enough time has passed to see the effects of isolation, there was little evidence of genetic structure or a Wahlund effect indicative of early stage isolation found in our study (Wahlund, 1928).
 Therefore, we suggest time since isolation is not the most important factor limiting population differentiation.

 Genetic panmixia in the absence of adult movement could be the result of larval dispersal.
 In marine systems, larval fish commonly disperse substantial distances by advection (Pineda, Hare, & Sponaugle, 2007).
 In the Great Lakes, models of yellow perch larval drift suggest individuals could drift from southern to northern Lake Michigan, a distance of 200 - 300 km, before settling to the bottom (Beletsky et al., 2007).
 Deepwater sculpin Myoxocephalus thompsonii larvae are known to be pelagic (Geffen & Nash, 1992), but slimy sculpin larvae are generally assumed to be benthic, which would limit their likelihood of dispersal (e.g., Lantry et al., 2007).
 Nevertheless, slimy sculpin larvae have been found in the water column during spring icthyoplankton tows in Lake Huron (Martin, Czesny, & Wahl, 2011; Roseman & O’Brien, 2013) and throughout the summer in Lake Michigan, suggesting that larvae may remain pelagic long enough to disperse long distances by advection before settling to the bottom (Geffen & Nash, 1992).
 Summer surface current velocities in Lake Champlain and Lake Ontario are comparable to Lake Michigan (Rao & Murthy, 2001; McCormick, Manley, Beletsky, Foley, & Fahnenstiel., 2008), so larval sculpins could disperse long distances through advection.